 Long Beach Phu Quoc (Bai Truong): An Exciting Experience 2026

-At Corona Resort & Casino Phu Quoc, located on pristine Bai Dai Beach just north of the island, we love sharing the very best of what Phu Quoc has to offer.
-In this complete guide, we cover everything about Long Beach – where it is, what to do, the best time to visit, accommodation options, and insider tips for making the most of your stay.
+Long Beach Phu Quoc, known locally as Bai Truong, stretches for over 20 kilometers along the island’s sun-drenched western coast, making it one of the longest and best-known beaches in Vietnam.
+From early-morning swims to spectacular sunset cocktails, this iconic beach offers something for every kind of traveler in 2026.
+At Corona Resort & Casino Phu Quoc, located on pristine Bai Dai Beach just north of the island, we love sharing the best of what Phu Quoc has to offer.
+This complete guide covers where Long Beach is, what to do, the best time to visit, where to stay, and insider tips for making the most of your trip.

 QUICK GUIDE